dls197/StockApp/README.md

 # Welcome to MarketView!

 This document contains written tutorials for installing and using MarketView, as well as some advanced debugging operations.
-There are also links to the development documents for MarketView, which are avalible to those with permission for our Classic version, namely all holders of a CWRU account
+There are also links to the development documents for MarketView, which are available to those with permission for our Classic version, namely all holders of a CWRU account

 Sections: